moodlehq/moodle-local_codechecker/README.txt

 the Moodle coding guidelines http://docs.moodle.org/en/Development:Coding_style

 It was created by developers at the Open University, including Sam Marshall, Tim Hunt and Jenny Gray.
-It is now maintained by Moodle HQ
+It is now maintained by Moodle HQ.

 To install using git, type this command in the root of your Moodle install
     git clone git://github.com/moodlehq/moodle-local_codechecker.git local/codechecker